 - Provides $21.8 million to fund Career and Technical Education tuition and transportation aid

 - Provides $1 million for Dual and Concurrent Enrollment Program, including Running Start, a program that allows high school students to earn transcripted college credits for eligible high school courses.

-- Freezes tuition at New Hampshire universities by providing $174 in additional funding
+- Freezes tuition at New Hampshire universities by providing $12 million in additional funding

 - Moves the Governor’s Scholarship Program to the Department of Education and boosts provides $14 million for scholarships for qualifying New Hampshire students attending state universities, colleges, and other post secondary education programs